-Exclusions include young people not under youth justice supervision and young people whose situation might preclude their participation in education programs (for example, due to temporary leave such as work release; medically unable to participate; in isolation; a risk assessment resulting in exclusion from education; attending court; or on remand or sentenced for fewer than 7 days).
+Exclusions include young people not under youth justice supervision and young people whose situation might preclude their participation in education programs (for example, due to temporary leave such as work release, medically unable to participate, in isolation, a risk assessment resulting in exclusion from education, attending court, or on remand or sentenced for fewer than seven days).

 The method for counting young people attending education differs across jurisdictions, with one of the following three methods used: (1) an exceptions basis, where the number of young people who do not attend due to one of the excluded reasons is determined and it is taken that all other young people are attending, (2) daily data averaged over the number of school days in the financial year, or (3) averaging the number of young people as at the second last day of each school term or an alternative day as required.

-Nationally (excluding the NT) in 2021-22, 96.6 per cent of young people in detention and of compulsory school age were attending an education course and 99.4 per cent of young people in detention not of compulsory school age were attending an accredited education or training course (table 17.1 and table 17A.14).
-Most jurisdictions recorded 100 per cent for both measures, including for Aboriginal and Torres Strait Islander young people.
+Nationally (excluding the Northern Territory and Tasmania) in 2022-23, 99.9% of young people in detention and of compulsory school age were attending an education course and 99.9% of young people in detention not of compulsory school age were attending an accredited education or training course (table 17.1 and table 17A.14).
+Most jurisdictions recorded 100% for both measures, including for Aboriginal and Torres Strait Islander young people.

 7. Family engagement with youth justice services